baconstrip/alfheim/docs/extensions.md

 ## Extension API

-### `setup()`
+### `setup(data: ModuleData)`

-`setup()` is invoked exactly once per extension, at the first time the extension is loaded.
+`setup(data: ModuleData)` is invoked exactly once per extension, at the first time the extension is loaded.
 In this, the extension can do things like register global listeners, create information it needs to store, and load information that has been saved.

-If this extension relies on features from another extension, it will be initialized after that one.
+If this extension relies on features from another extension, this will be called after `setup()` for the extension it depends on.

+`setup()` is passed one parameter, a ModuleData instance that can be used to attach extension specific data to players, rooms, instances, and game objects.
+Extensions should save a reference to their ModuleData object, and re-use it to retrieve and store information associated to various in-game entities.

 ### `newInstance(inst: Instance)`